Interspecies Reviewers: Light novel

+Volumes

 Anime

 On June 28, 2019, Kadokawa announced that the manga would receive a television anime adaptation produced by Passione.
 The 12-episode series was directed by Yuki Ogawa and written by Kazuyuki Fudeyasu, with character designs by Makoto Uno and music composed by Kotone Uchihigashi.
 Junji Majima, Yūsuke Kobayashi, and Miyu Tomita (the voice actors of Stunk, Zel, and Crimvael, respectively) performed the opening theme song "Ikōze Paradise" (イこうぜ☆パラダイス) and the ending theme "Hanabira Ondo" (ハナビラ音頭).

 The series premiered on AT-X on January 11, 2020, with a censored version later airing on Tokyo MX, BS11, KBS, and SUN.
 In February 2020, Tokyo MX cancelled its broadcast due to "changes in circumstances within [the station]", while SUN cancelled future airings of the series at the behest of channel company's management.
 It began airing on GBS on February 28 and on BBC on March 7, 2020.

 The anime was licensed in North America by Funimation, which simulcasted the first three censored episodes with English subtitles and later released a dubbed version of the first episode.
 However, the company removed the series from its online streaming platform on January 31, stating that it "fell outside of [Funimation's] standards".
 On February 1, the company's French subsidiary Wakanim announced that it would discontinue the English release, but continued offering the anime with French, German, and Russian subtitles.
 On February 2, Australian subsidiary AnimeLab announced that it would continue simulcasting the series in Australia and New Zealand after "adjusting [its] sourcing of materials".
 On February 6, Amazon Prime Video removed the anime from its service.

 Critical Mass Video planned to release the series with English subtitles completely uncensored on Blu-ray on December 7, 2021, but it was delayed until January 18, 2022.

+Episodes

 Reception

-In August 2017, the manga was awarded the "DLsite Award" by Media Factory's manga news magazine Da Vinci and the streaming service Niconico.
+In August 2017, the manga was ranked 16th in the web category and was awarded the "DLsite Award" by Media Factory's manga news magazine Da Vinci and the streaming service Niconico.

 The anime adaptation was controversial because it walked "the thin line of how explicit anime can be" as Isiah Jones of CBR noted.
 Stig Høgset of THEM Anime Reviews called the series "surprisingly entertaining" and sex positive while saying that it is "well thought out" with many of the sex workers having "distinct personalities" and said the show got away with a lot when it came to imagery. added that the series bends the viewer's "expectations out of shape", felt uncomfortable with some parts of it, noted that the language used is direct, and praised it for being "animated pretty well".
 He concluded the review by saying that the series is one of the better "sex positive shows out there" and called it a "new record in openly sexual fun" but cannot be considered hentai, giving it a rating of 4 out of 5 stars.